-M. ALLENDIA A Funds with Sample Investment Policy Certification certification is executed on behalf of the City of Killeen (the Investor) and (the Business Organization) pursuant to the Public Investment Act, Chapter 2256, Texas Government Code (the Act) in connection investment transactions conducted between the Investor and the Business sization. ndersigned Qualified Representative of the Business Organization hereby certifies half of the Business Organization that: 1.
-The undersigned is a Qualified Representative of the Business Organization offering to enter an investment transaction with the Investor as such terms are used in the Public Funds Investment Act, Chapter 2256, Texas Government Code and 2.
-The Qualified Representative of the Business Organization has received and reviewed the Investment Policy furnished by the Investor and 3.
-The Qualified Representative of the Business Organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the Business Organization and the Investor that are not authorized by the Investor's Investment Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the Investor's entire portfolio or requires an interpretation of subjective investment standards or relates to investment transactions of the entity that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority.
-(Firm) Qualit fied Representative of the Business Organization (Signature) (Name) (Title)
+Sample Investment Policy Certification This certification is executed on behalf of the City of Killeen (the Investor) a (the Business Organization) pursuant to the Pub Funds Investment Act, Chapter 2256, Texas Government Code (the Act) in connect with investment transactions conducted between the Investor and the Busin Organization. ion The undersigned Qualified Representative of the Business Organization hereby certifies behalf of the Business Organization that: on 1.
+The undersigned is a Qualified Representative of the Business Organizat offering to enter an investment transaction with the Investor as such terms are us in the Public Funds Investment Act, Chapter 2256, Texas Government Code and sed 2.
+The Qualified Representative of the Business Organization has received a reviewed the Investment Policy furnished by the Investor and ınd 3.
+The Qualified Representative of the Business Organization has implement reasonable procedures and controls in an effort to preclude investment transaction conducted between the Business Organization and the Investor that are authorized by the Investor's Investment Policy, except to the extent that the authorization is dependent on an analysis of the makeup of the Investor's entry portfolio or requires an interpretation of subjective investment standards or related to investment transactions of the entity that are not made through accounts or of contractual arrangements over which the business organization has accept discretionary investment authority. ons not his tire tes her (Firm) Qualified Representative of the Business Organization (Signature) (Name) (Title)